Project Summaries

 Pipenv is a project that aims to bring the best of all packaging worlds to the Python world.
 It harnesses Pipfile, pip, and virtualenv into one single toolchain.
 It can autoimport requirements.txt and also check for CVEs in Pipfile using safety.

 Pipenv aims to help users manage environments, dependencies, and imported packages on the command line.
-It also works well on Windows (which other tools often underserve), makes and checkes file hashes, to ensure compliance with hash-locked dependency specifiers, and eases uninstallation of packages and dependencies.
+It also works well on Windows (which other tools often underserve), makes and checks file hashes, to ensure compliance with hash-locked dependency specifiers, and eases uninstallation of packages and dependencies.

 Source